 - Avoid hull fouling on your boats.

-- Never take oyster spat from an area known to have Rapena present and transfer to Ireland.
+- Never take oyster spat from an area known to have Rapana present and transfer to Ireland.